timothyhalley/www.cascadezen.com/README.md

 5. `./gg.sh` to build and develop (display file to see actions first)
 6. click and launch preferred browser --> `http://localhost:8080`

+## GITHUB - setup github and add to existing repo for this project

+1. Setup project in github
+    a) In terminal at root directory - run the following commands:
+        - git init
+        - git add .
+        - git commit -m "satus novum iter"

+    b) Add project to your github repo
+        - go to github & create a new repo, button top right area.
+        - create new repo empty - without README.md as you should have one in project
+        - note the help from github on adding files to new repo via commands starting with git remote
+        - git remote add origin https://github.com/[repo-owner]/[repo-name].git
+        - git push -u origin master
+        - one should now have a new [master --> master] branch

 ## Notes

  - Illustrations from [unDraw](https://undraw.co)